 Providing the Gross Income of your PCC is less than £250,000 you can choose a simpler form of accounting, the “Receipts and Payments” basis.
 This focuses on the cash movements in and out of the PCC’s bank accounts during the financial year.
 If you are looking for guidance on accruals accounts, click here.

 There is detailed guidance available on producing Receipts and Payments Accounts from PCC Accountability book 5th Edition.
-This guidance contains the chapters relevant to Receipts and Payments Accounts, including some introductory material.
-(Please note: this is a pre-publication version that may contain some minor typographical errors.
-The book and a final online version will be available from February).
+(The whole publication can be accessed online here).
 This guidance will help you produce three of the four reports you will need for your annual Report and Accounts – The Trustees Annual Report, the Receipts and Payments Account, and the Statement of Assets and Liabilities.

 The fourth report you will need is the Independent Examiner’s Report.
 Separate guidance is produced on developing this.
 (Click here)